Zobaer/K_means_clustering/README.md

 A python code in colab has been written to perform the required K-means clustering. the code is available in colab notebook K_means_clustering.ipynb

-a) Two custom functions have been written, one for calculating distances between to pixel points in the image and other for calculating average of 'len' number of pixel points (for shifting the centroid).
+**(a)** Two custom functions have been written, one for calculating distances between to pixel points in the image and other for calculating average of 'len' number of pixel points (for shifting the centroid).
 The functions are respectively:

 def cal_dist(x,y)

 def calc_avg(x,len)

+**(b)** The image has been read by cv2.imread() function and it has been visualized whenever needed by cv2_imshow() function.

+**(c)** The number of clusters K has been taken as input.
+We assumed the number of iterations to be 10 (it can be changed as needed, by visualizing the updated centroid values).

+**(d) Next, K centroids are initialized randomly, but from the pool of pixel values available in the given image. the key function that helped us do this is random.choice(list).

+**(e)** Inside loop, below two algorithmic steps of K-means clustering have been performed:

+ - **Cluster assignment**:
+ - **Shift centroid**: